Special Educational Needs and Disability (SEND)

 Lancashire County Council produce a termly FIND newsletter for parents and carers of children and young people with SEND.
 You can go directly to the newsletter clicking on the link below.

-Newsletter for parents and carers of, and professionals working with, children and young people with SEND Spring 2021.
+Newsletter for parents and carers of, and professionals working with, children and young people with SEND winter 2021.

 I also post regular SEND 'top tips', useful links and activities in the local community on our school Facebook page or on DOJO.